The Monk and the Woman: Original play

 The play was first produced in England in 1912 where it ran for a year.
 Theatre entrepreneur George Marlow bought the Australian rights and presented it in 1912.
-It was controversial and received protests from church groups, being condemned by the Australian Catholic Federation.
+It was controversial and received protests from church groups, being condemned by the Australian Catholic Federation and called "a most offensive travesty on the Catholic religion".

 The film version changed the ending so that Brother Paul renounced his loved one and returned to the monastery, whereas in the play the two lovers stayed together.

 Production

+Barrett was going to make a film with Dorothy Brunton called The Web but she became unavailable.
+Instead he was offered The Monk and the Woman.
+JC Willamsons allowed them to hire costumes for free and to film at the Theatre Royal and use their acting talent.

 The film adaptation was likely made in response to the 1917 film The Church and the Woman.
 Shooting began in August 1917 and took place on the stage of the Theatre Royal in Sydney, and on location in French's Forest, Sydney, with some additional scenes shot at W.D.
 Dailey's castle in Manly.

 Percy Marmont, Hugh Huntley and Maud Fane were all British stage stars then touring Australia; this was Marmont's film debut.
 It was produced by noted stage actor George Marlow.